-- We will discuss the sale and disposition of branded vs. unbranded assets, and review Waterfall structures and return on investment for all positions in the capital stack. - A look at the latest sale of Starwood Capital's Baccarat hotel in NYC, and IHG's three trophy hotels in NYC, London and Hong Kong. - We will also discuss the strategy behind the latest acquisition of a lifestyle hotel group by a hotel Chain: IHG's acquisition of Kimpton hotels
+- We will discuss the sale and disposition of branded vs. unbranded assets, and review Waterfall structures and return on investment for all positions in the capital stack. - We will also discuss the strategy behind the latest mergers and acquisition in the hotel space - A look at the record sale of some trophy hotels in NYC, London and Hong Kong etc.

-- Fund Formation / Capital Raising Term Sheet NYC, NY (CourseWorks) - Offering Memorandum for a C Corp Development Site, 3 East 5th Street, Lower Manhattan, New York (Redacted) (CourseWorks) - Hotel Transactions Update, CBRE, Oct 2015 (CourseWorks)
+- Fund Formation / Capital Raising Term Sheet NYC, NY (CourseWorks) - Hotel Investment Outlook, Jones Lang Lasalle, January 2017 (CourseWorks) - Hotel Transactions Update, CBRE, Oct 2015 (CourseWorks) - JLL CBRE Hotel Transaction (CourseWorks) - Commercial Mortgage Alert list of lenders, May 2015 (CourseWorks) - Waterfall Fee Benchmarks, Real Estate Alert, April 2015 (CourseWorks)

-Class 6: February 28th, 2017
+Class 6: March 5th, 2020